Dr. Elizabeth A. Way

-My book proposes a new consideration of the intersections of gender and genre within literary Romanticism to include multi-generic works by women writers as a central form in the period, to present a poetics of home and exile in the writings of several major Romantic women writers whose representations of domestic and exilic experiences hinge on these generic hybrid constructs, and to reconsider the poiesis of home and exile through these creative practices as écriture feminine in these female-authored Romantic texts.
+My book proposes a new consideration of the intersections of gender and genre within literary Romanticism to include multi-generic works by women writers as a central form in the period, to present a poetics of home and exile in the writings of several major Romantic women writers whose representations of domestic and exilic experiences hinge on these generic hybrid constructs, and to reconsider the poiesis of home and exile through these creative practices as écriture feminine in female-authored Romantic texts.
 Writers and their works considered in this study include: Helen Maria Williams, Mary Wollstonecraft, Dorothy Wordsworth, Jane Austen, Mary Shelley, Felicia Hemans, and Letitia Elizabeth Landon.

 “Teaching Mary Seacole in a First-Year Writing Seminar.”
 Teaching Anglophone Caribbean Literature.
 Ed.
 Supriya M. Nair.
 Options for Teaching Series.
 New York: MLA, 2012.
 380-404.